JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

    {type="note"}

 2. `getType()` returns the type of the expression for the given element.
-   It's called at the indexing stage, and therefore its implementation **cannot access** any information from the index and **must** rely only on local information.
+   It's called at the indexing stage, and therefore its implementation **can't access** any information from the index and **must** rely only on local information.
    If you need some information, then pack the required data into a string and return an Incomplete type based on this string.

 3. `complete()` resolves an Incomplete type into a Complete type.